 Check your sitting time.
 Most London restaurants have a seated time limit to keep their visitor turnover constant.
 From experience, I learned that the general time limit is about two hours or a little less.
-You have about a two-hour sitting time from the start of your reservation time.
+Your two-hour sitting time starts at the top of your reservation time.
 Depending on how busy the restaurant is, you may be able to linger longer than that.
 Still, it would be at the restaurant's discretion.

 Research several chain locations.
 Local city chain establishments vary in quality of service and atmosphere.
 These were my experiences in visiting these specific steak restaurant locations, please know you may have different experiences at other places in London.

 Please leave me a comment down below telling me how your trip went.
 Bonus: Let me and other readers know what you did to make this itinerary more interesting - 💫 let's inspire each other!